Candle Magazine

 • Prachi Sibal

 Prachi Sibal is based in Mumbai and has been a features writer for over 15 years.
-Her work has appeared in publications such as Scroll, Ming Lounge, Moneycontrol, Huffington Post India, Open magazine, and The Ken.
+Her work has appeared in publications such as Scroll, Mint Lounge, Moneycontrol, Huffington Post India, Open magazine, and The Ken.
 She writes mainly on performing arts and culture.
 Occasionally she is piqued by a business trend that marks a shift in current culture.
 When not tracking trends, she can be found blending her own perfumes.

 View all posts